jt28828/php-drinks/README.md

-## php-drinks
+# php-drinks

 The back end logic of a robotic drink machine

 ## Technologies

-Uses stock php for simplicity and speed over using a framework
+### Uses laravel to learn the setup and for future expansion